lolster/GenericSkipLists/README.md

 In our project, we plan to implement the skip list data structure in a generic manner, so that is will work with pre-existing algorithms present as part of the Standard Template Library of C++.
 We will implement iterators to this effect to support majority of these functions.

-As of now, our plan is to implement a list that allows duplicate elements, although it should be noted that, considering the advantage that skip list provides us, implementing a set data structure is also a real probability, and would provide that advantage of possibly cache friendly set iteration and also , on average and &quot;with high probability&quot;,  O(logN) insertion operation.
+As of now, our plan is to implement a list that allows duplicate elements, although it should be noted that, considering the advantage that skip list provides us, implementing a set data structure is also a real probability, and would provide the advantage of possibly cache friendly set iteration and also, on average and &quot;with high probability&quot;, O(logN) insertion operation.

 # Authors
 ```